 During the lease term in Oakton

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Oakton, the tenant must allow us to access the rental.
-Some solid reasons to enter rental are to:
+During tenancy, the rental belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Oakton, the renter must allow us to go into the rental home.
+Some valid reasons to go into rental property are to:

 - Provide agreed services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental property.
 However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Oakton.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to agitate renters in Oakton.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference